-AVCP is overseeing the CEDS update process with assistance from Agnew::Beck Consulting.
-The information in this document comes from feedback at the August 2019 Y-K Energy, Environment, Economy Work Session in Bethel, as well as updated data collection and input from the Y-K Core Team and CEDS Committee.
-This annual update will also incorporate input from outreach efforts and any additional comments received during the 30-day public comment period (March 26, 2020 to April 26, 2020).
+AVCP oversaw the CEDS update process with assistance from Agnew::Beck Consulting.
+The information in this document comes from feedback at the August 2019 Yukon-Kuskokwim (Y-K) Energy, Environment, Economy Work Session in Bethel, as well as updated data collection and input from the Y-K Core Team and CEDS Committee.